doeixd/effectively/README.md

 ### Performance & Debugging

 Pass a logger to the `run` function to get detailed insight into your workflow's execution, including task timing and success/failure states.
 For large datasets, use `stream()` or `mapReduce()` with a `concurrency` limit to process data efficiently without overwhelming the system.
+For advanced concurrency control and native scheduler integration, see the [Parallel Execution Guide](docs/parallel.md).

 ### Setting Up Web Workers